The T-VASIS Landing System

 The T-Visual Approach Slope Indicator System (T-VASIS) is one of the three radio navigation aid inventions for which Australia is justly famous; the others being Distance Measuring Equipment (DME) and the Interscan Microwave Landing System (MLS).

-a survey taken after World War II it was established that the majority of aircraft
+a survey taken after the Second World War it was established that the majority of aircraft

 accidents occurred during the approach and landing phase: in particular, the tendency